Do You Need a Liver Detox?

 • Weight gain/loss

-• Slow to recover from colds/viruses
+• Slow recovery from colds/viruses

 • Frequently getting colds/viruses

-Mind as well as body
+Mind as Well as Body

-How to detox?
+How to Support Your Liver

 Learn more about acupuncture and book online